clewisdavis/The-Joy-of-React/course-notes.md

 });
 ```

-- The benefit here is taht we are only doing the expensive work (redon from localStorage) once, on the intial render, rather than doing it on every single render.
+- The benefit here is that we are only doing the expensive work (redon from localStorage) once, on the initial render, rather than doing it on every single render.

 - In a later lesson, discuss localStorage